paarthneekhara/advoc/README.md

 pip install -e .
 ```

-### Testing

 To run our suite of tests to affirm reproducibility of our feature representations, heuristic inversion code, etc. run:

 `python setup.py test`

 ## Adversarial Vocoder (advoc)

-### Pretrained checkpoint

-Coming soon.
+Instructions coming soon.
+Pretrained checkpoints at bottom for the ambitious.

 ## Mel spectrogram GAN

 Adversarial vocoding can be used to factorize unsupervised generation of audio into `P(spectrogram) * P(audio | spectrogram)`.
-This is useful because there are many GAN primitives for generating images, and spectrograms are (somewhat) image-like.
+This is useful because there are many GAN primitives for generating images, and spectrograms are (somewhat) image-like, so we can leverage pre-existing work.
 In our paper, we show that this factorized strategy can be used to achieve state-of-the-art results on unsupervised generation of small-vocabulary speech.

+### Training a new model

 To train a mel spectrogram GAN, first [download the SC09 dataset](http://deepyeti.ucsd.edu/cdonahue/wavegan/data/sc09.tar.gz) and unzip to `models/melspecgan/data`.
 Then, run the following from this directory: